Texas Fishing Company Raises Funds for Battered Women’s Foundation

 Rivera’s faith, combined with a belief that there in an incredible amount of good within the industry, has led the company on a path that transcends fishing in recent months.

-Earlier this year, when the opportunity arose to use his platform and influence within the industry to help a family in need, Rivera felt moved to respond.
+Earlier this year, when the opportunity arose to use his platform within the industry to help a family in need, Rivera felt moved to respond.
 The family had set up a GoFundMe account to help secure the cost of funeral expenses after the unexpected and tragic death of a father of two but still needed additional support.

 “I asked myself, ‘what can we do?
 How can we fit in,'” said Rivera.